swipswaps/PulseStream-Connect-v2/README.md

 ## Disclaimer

 -   **Security**: This tool is intended for use on a **trusted local network only**.
 Exposing PulseAudio to the public internet is a significant security risk.
 The generated commands are configured to only allow access from the specific client IP you provide.
 -   **Compatibility**: The generated server commands are tailored for Linux distributions that use `firewalld` (e.g., Fedora, CentOS, RHEL).
 For distributions using `ufw` (e.g., Ubuntu, Debian), you will need to adapt the firewall command (e.g., `sudo ufw allow 4713/tcp`).
+The app's instructions for `firewalld` guide you through finding and using your active firewall zone for best results.